AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/aws/joining-aws.md

 To accept the invitation, please take the following steps.

 1. Note the following information in the invitation email: **Your AWS access portal URL**.
-   You will need this value to [configure AWS CLI locally](../../technical-setup/environment-setup/configure-aws-cli.md) and to [log into the console to use Lightsail for Research](STUB_LINK).
+   You will need this value to [configure AWS CLI locally](../../technical-setup/environment-setup/configure-aws-cli.md) and to [log into the console to use Lightsail for Research](./creating-vcs.md#how-to-create-a-virtual-computer).
+TODO IS THIS RELATIVE LINK CORRECT??????
    It is also helpful to bookmark this URL so you can easily return to it.

 2. Click the `Accept Invitation` button in the email.